Dzeddy/league-dashboard/README.md

 - `npm run eject` - Eject from Create React App (one-way operation)

 In the backend directory:
-- `go run .` - Start the Go server in development mode
+- `go run .` - Start the Go server in development mode (HTTPS by default)
+- `./run-ssl.sh` - Start the server with SSL enabled (recommended)
 - `go build` - Build the Go application
 - `go test ./...` - Run all tests